-Unilever bulked up what had previously been a patchy presence in global foods with the acquisition in 2001 of what was then Bestfoods, which added a large collection of products to its portfolio, not least what is still its single biggest culinary brand Knorr.
+Unilever bulked up what had previously been only a patchy presence in global foods with the acquisition in 2001 of what was then Bestfoods, which added a large collection of products to its portfolio, not least its single biggest culinary brand Knorr.
 However, Unilever's commitment to the food sector has remained mercurial, especially by comparison with its other interests in home and especially personal care.
-It remains a world leader in several sectors including savoury products and dressings, in tea (with Lipton and a large collection of regional brands including PG Tips and Brooke Bond) and in global ice cream with its Heartbrand portfolio.
-However, new culinary acquisitions since Bestfoods have been few and far between and instead the group has steadily divested a huge variety of other products, including the Iglo Birdseye frozen foods business in Europe, Ragu pasta sauces, Peperami and Bifi meat snacks, Bertolli olive oils and Slim-Fast meal replacement products among others.
+It remains a world leader in several sectors including savoury products and dressings, in tea - for the time being at least - with Lipton and a large collection of regional brands including PG Tips and Brooke Bond, and in global ice cream with its Heartbrand portfolio.
+However, new culinary acquisitions since Bestfoods have been few and far between and instead the group has steadily divested a huge number of other products, including the Iglo Birdseye frozen foods business in Europe (now Nomad Foods), Ragu pasta sauces, Peperami and Bifi meat snacks, Bertolli olive oils and Slim-Fast meal replacement products, among others.
 The most transformational disposal was the group's long-established margarine business, originally the core of the company, spun off in 2018 as Upfield.
 As a result, Knorr and Hellmann's are now essentially Unilever's only remaining global foods brands outside tea and ice cream.
 They are bolstered by what is still a sizeable patchwork of market-by-market local jewels: Colman's, Pot Noodle and Marmite in the UK; Continental in Australia; Maille and Amora in France; Pfanni in Germany; Calvé and Unox in the Netherlands; Baltimor in Russia; Kissan in India; and Bango in Indonesia.
 Only a handful of smaller culinary brands have been added - Graze snacks, Vegetarian Butcher meat-free foods, Sir Kensington's sauces - though the Refreshment portfolio was significantly expanded in 2020 with the mammoth acquisition of Horlicks in India and Asia.
 In 2018, what were previously two separate divisions of Foods and Refreshment were united under divisional president Hanneke Faber.
 Combined sales for 2020 were €19.1bn.
 However, the group has announced plans to spin off its €3bn tea business as a separate entity.
 No timetable has yet been published for that disposal.

 Which agencies handle advertising for Unilever?
 Find out more from the Adbrands Account Assignments database